Excelsior District

 Most Excelsior homes fall into one of five categories, and each one prices on its own logic:

-• Marina-style rowhouses (1920s–1940s).
+• Marina-style homes (1920s–1940s).
 The dominant pre-war type.
 Two-story stucco homes over a garage, typically 2–3 bedrooms, 1,100–1,500 square feet, with modest setbacks and small private rear yards.
 Many retain original architectural character (arched doorways, hardwood floors, period kitchens, decorative tile).
 Prices on condition, block position, update history, and yard usability.

 • Mid-century single-family homes (1945–1965).
 The other dominant type.
-Two-story stucco or stucco-and-wood construction over a garage, slightly larger interior footprints than the pre-war rowhouses, often with more conventional layouts that are easier to update.
+Two-story stucco or stucco-and-wood construction over a garage, slightly larger interior footprints than the pre-war homes, often with more conventional layouts that are easier to update.
 Trade on the same comp set with adjustments for layout, condition, and any expansion or update work.

 • Stucco bungalows and small single-family cottages.
 A smaller tier of older homes, often on the perimeter blocks and the older interior streets.
 Typically 1 to 2 bedrooms with original detail, sometimes raised over a garage.
 Prices on condition, original detail preservation, and lot.